kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

----
-lab:
-    title: 'Create a Microsoft Fabric Lakehouse'
+# Lab: Create a Microsoft Fabric Lakehouse

-    module: 'Get started with lakehouses in Microsoft Fabric'
+## Module: Get started with lakehouses in Microsoft Fabric
----

 # Create a Lakehouse